lsminter/dnd-notes/bevron/Random-Facts.md

 Switching weapons is considered a free action.
 You can use a free action to pull out a weapon.
+Ressurection - any resurection spell that takes longer than 1 action casting time, it is a ritual where people can aid the ritual, you get 3 people to aid, there is a certain DC that you have to make that varies, Ryann roles to see if they come back or not.
+Each death increases the DC.
 Odd rolls don't find arrows.
 Even rolls find arrows.

 Int saves against me are 12.